 From April, your weekly rent will be increasing in line with your tenancy agreement and government guidance.
 We use the income from your rent payments to manage and maintain our properties, and this increase will allow us to continue keeping your home at its best and offering all our services.
-You should receive a letter from us explaining this in more detail the week beginning 22 February, but we've created these frequently asked questions which we hope will answer any queries you may have.
+You should have received a letter from us explaining this in more detail during the week beginning 22 February, but we've created these frequently asked questions which we hope will answer any queries you may still have.

 Why has my weekly rent changed?

 The weekly rent has been changed in line with the terms of your tenancy agreement.

 The basic rent element has been changed in accordance with guidance from the Government and the Regulator of Social Housing.
 This allows us to increase the basic rent element by 1.5%.
 This is based on a formula of the annual change in Consumer Price Index (CPI) in September last year (which was 0.5%) plus an additional 1%.